 Have you made my homemade healthy nutella yet using hazelnut flour?
 It’s a shortcut recipe.

 And I love this particular almond flour because it is finely ground.
 Tastes just like a cookie straight out of the bag.
-If you can’t find it at the grocery store, just buy it on his website here.
+If you can’t find it at the grocery store, just buy it on Bob’s website here.

 Try My Other Vegan Chocolate Treats